gminero/joe-coffee/README.md

 ## Installation Instructions

 -   [Seting up your Environment for JoeCoffee using Salesforce DX](#setting-up-JoeCoffee-using-salesforce-dx): This is the recommended setup.
 Use this option if you are a developer.
--   [Seting up your Environment for JoeCoffee using a Developer Org](#setting-up-JoeCoffee-using-a-developer-org): This option allows anybody to go through the project.
+-   [Next Steps](#next-steps): These steps are for following up with the project tasks on the Partner Training Platform.

 ## Pre-requisites
 1. This project assumes you are familair with version control, Git and Github.